...

 …For A New Career Plan?
 It Depends

-If you already have a goal of changing careers but need support making a plan, reflect on the clarity of that plan to determine the right choice.
+If you already have a goal of changing careers but need support making a plan, reflect on the clarity of that plan to determine the right career decision.

 On the other hand, if you know what new career you’re interested in and you could use advice, a mentor, or just some structure in making the leap from one industry to the next, a career counselor could be the best choice for you!
-That’s because at this point, your journey is less about self-exploration and more about finding the right resources, understanding your new workforce, and taking the right actions to break into the field.
+That’s because at this point, your journey is less about self-exploration and more about finding the right resources, understanding your new workforce, and taking the right actions to reach your career aspirations.

 A gray concrete brick path with a bright yellow arrow and the word HAPPINESS in all caps, indicating a path to happiness.